Seteco/Somorrostro/Linux-console-tools,-fail-to-report-per-process-CPU-usage-properly.md

 ## why this happens?

-This happens because all the console tools report usage based on the processes found running *at the moment they examine the process tree*.
+All the console tools report usage based on the processes found running *at the moment they examine the process tree*.
 So, they see just one `ls` command, which is actually very quick with minor CPU utilization.
 But the shell, is spawning hundreds of them, one after another (much like shell scripts do).

-When I realized this fact, I got surprised.
+When I realized this fact, I got surprised!
 The Linux kernel **accounts at the parent process, the CPU time of processes that exit**.
 However, the calculation to properly report the CPU time on each process, including its children that have exited, is quite tricky, so all console tools preferred to just ignore it!

-## let's see what netdata reports
+## what netdata reports?

-First, let's check the total CPU utilization of the system:
+The total CPU utilization of the system:

 ![image](https://cloud.githubusercontent.com/assets/2662304/21076212/9198e5a6-bf2e-11e6-9bc0-6bdea25befb2.png)
 <br/>_**Figure 1**: The system overview section at netdata, just a few seconds after the command was run_

-And now, let's find out which applications netdata believes are using all this CPU:
+And now, the applications netdata believes are using all this CPU:

 ![image](https://cloud.githubusercontent.com/assets/2662304/21076220/c9687848-bf2e-11e6-8d81-348592c5aca2.png)
 <br/>_**Figure 2**: The Applications section at netdata, just a few seconds after the command was run_